antonfirsov/docs/2017/07-Jul/fsharp/fsharp-for-csharp.md

 Ta-da!
 Armed with the power of Discriminated Unions and F#, you can pass any programming interview which requires you to flip a binary search tree.
 Pretty easy to do.

 You may have noticed a bit of funky syntax in the `Node` case of the tree definition.
 This is actually a type signature for a tuple.
-That means that a BST can either be empty, or a tuple of `(value, left subtree, right subtree)`.
-Read more about [Type Signatures](TODO-LINK) here.
+That means that a BST, as we've defined it, can either be empty, or a tuple of `(value, left subtree, right subtree)`.
+Read more about [Signatures](https://fsharpforfunandprofit.com/posts/function-signatures/) to learn more.

 ## Functional pipelines